inktrap/studyriffic/README.md

  - major
     - IE problem (either fix it or forbid IE!)
- - Continue button in the middle of the scale

  - run 1b as a test (new deadline?)
  - run main experiment